leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 If we incremented refcount one ring at a time, a fast eviction on Ring[1] could drop the slot's refcount to 0 and free it before we've even published to Ring[2].
-Pre-setting to `max_active_subs` ensures the slot stays alive for the entire publish loop.
+Pre-setting to `max_subs` ensures the slot stays alive for the entire publish loop.
+Skipped rings (non-Live) release their reference inline inside the loop.

 ### What does "evict" mean for refcount?